Aunt Caroline Dye: Rise to prominence

 After gaining her freedom in 1863, Caroline moved to Franklin County, Arkansas, where several townships were established for newly freed Black people.
 When she settled in Newport, Arkansas, she began to gain notoriety as a seer.
-While she didn't charge for her services, patrons always left her a monetary offering.
+While she did not charge for her services, patrons always left her a monetary offering.
 With the pension from her husband's death and the donations, she purchased land and constructed rental property, not far from the business district of Newport.

 While Aunt Caroline rejected the title of fortune teller, many of her clients identified her as a prophet, who had the ability to see the future.
-She didn't use tarot cards nor crystal balls, and she wasn't known to palm read.
+She did not use tarot cards nor crystal balls, and she was not known to palm read.
 She used a regular deck of playing cards that she would spread out in front of her to help with her concentration.
 Other times, she simply looked at the person and could tell them what they needed to know.
-Believers in her abilities were black, white and Indigenous.
+Believers in her abilities were Black, white and Indigenous.
 Her house was constantly full, especially on the weekends.
 As visitors exited the Rock Island trains in droves to make their way to her home, she was known to cook up soul food plates and sell them.